tidymodels/tailor/tests/testthat/_snaps/adjust-numeric-calibration.md

       -- tailor ----------------------------------------------------------------------
       A regression postprocessor with 1 adjustment:

-      * Re-calibrate numeric predictions using tune() method.
+      * Re-calibrate numeric predictions (method marked for optimization).

 # errors informatively with bad input